Active service unit

 An active service unit (ASU; aonad seirbhíse cogúla) was a Provisional Irish Republican Army (IRA) cell of four to ten members, tasked with carrying out armed attacks.
 In 2002, the IRA had about 1,000 active members of which about 300 were in active service units.
+The concept was first pioneered by Tom McEllistrim and other members of the Irish Republican Army.

-The name “Active Service Unit” dates from the War of Independence as the official army name of the “Flying Columns” to distinguish between Volunteers who acted as support troops versus those “on the run” and actively involved in military attacks.
+History

 In 1977, the IRA moved away from the larger conventional military organisational principle owing to its perceived security vulnerability.
 In place of the battalion structures, a system of two parallel types of unit within an IRA Brigade was introduced.
 Firstly, the old "company" structures were used to supply auxiliary members for support activities such as intelligence-gathering, acting as lookouts or moving weapons.

 The bulk of attacks from 1977 onwards were the responsibility of a second type of unit, the ASU.
 To improve security and operational capacity these ASUs were smaller, tight-knit cells, usually consisting of five to eight members, for carrying out armed attacks.
 The ASU's weapons were controlled by a quartermaster under the direct control of the IRA leadership.
 By the late 1980s and early 1990s, it was estimated that the IRA had roughly 300 members in ASUs and approximately 450 serving in supporting roles.

 The exception to this reorganisation was the South Armagh Brigade which retained its traditional hierarchy and battalion structure and used relatively large numbers of volunteers in its actions.
 Some operations, like the attack on Cloghogue checkpoint or the South Armagh sniper squads, involved as many as 20 volunteers, most of them in supporting roles.

 The smaller Republican paramilitary organisation the INLA also used the term "active service unit, as did the Loyalist paramilitary groups the Ulster Volunteer Force and Ulster Defence Association.